EdgarBarrantes/edgar.barrantes.dev/content/_til/connect-ssh-socks5.md

 google-chrome --proxy-server="socks5://127.0.0.1:8082"
 ```

-There, that browser session is passing all it's traffic through your server.
+There you go, that browser session is passing all its traffic through your server.